Paris Climate Change Agreement

 Implementation of the Paris Agreement

-- further details on the national contributions,
+- further instructions on the national contribution,

-- guidance for the reporting, monitoring and assessment,
+- guidance for reporting, inspections and assessment,

 - rules for reporting on climate funding,